Andrew Yang rebukes 2020 Dem rivals calling for Trump’s prosecution after presidency

 YANG NOW GIVING $1,000 A MONTH TO ANOTHER VOTER

 In his interview with Fox News, Yang also commented on Trump’s controversial comments that he’d accept damaging information on a 2020 election opponent provided by a foreign source.
-The president’s admission that he would accept a foreign power’s assistance in the 2020 election and that he might not report it the FBI – made in an interview with ABC News on Wednesday – was assailed by Democrats and even some GOP lawmakers.
+The president’s admission that he would accept a foreign power’s assistance in the 2020 election and that he might not report it to the FBI – made in an interview with ABC News on Wednesday – was assailed by Democrats and even some GOP lawmakers.

 Yang said “it’s simultaneously both shocking and unsurprising.
-And it certainly lends credence to the fact that he was both open just that sort of thing during the 2016 election.
+And it certainly lends credence to the fact that he was both open [to] that sort of thing during the 2016 election.
 So it’s very distressing to the American people.
 The goal, though, should be focusing on getting him out of the office in 2020 as fast as possible and that’s what I’m working towards."

 Mueller spent two years investigating any possible collusion between the 2016 Trump campaign and Russia to sway the election toward the GOP nominee at the expense of Democratic nominee Hillary Clinton.